fairtracks/fairtracks_validator/README.md

 The sample validation and consistency check tools are hosted in this directory.
 They were designed to work on complete sets of JSON files, spread over several directories.

-These tools implement next extensions:
+These tools (currently, only python) implement next extensions:

-* Type `curie`: This type represents a CURIE, whose namespace should be registered in [identifiers.org](https://identifiers.org/) (a copy of the registry is downloaded and cached).
-When this type is used, next attributes are used to manage its behavior:
+* Format `curie`: This format represents a CURIE, whose namespace should be registered in [identifiers.org](https://identifiers.org/) (a copy of the registry is downloaded and cached).
+When this format is used, next attributes are used to manage its behavior:

   + `namespace`: It can be either a single string, or an array of them.
 Each one of these strings are the schemes allowed for the values.
 The schemes should be registered in [identifiers.org](https://identifiers.org/).